bariryan/ivygardens/README.md

 * Responsive design for ease of readability on various device sizes
 * Collapsible headers and bodies for search/filter options and task results to provide better read format
 * Hidden options to prevent users who are not logged in from editting, deleting or adding tasks
-* A visual representation of a calendar for reference
 * Branded colour co-ordinated style
 * Large, obvious buttons to help the user navigate the site
 * Functionality for users to Create, Read, Update and Delete tasks from the site
+### Preposed
+* A visual indication of time in the form of a calendar
 ---
 ## Testing
 Code was written through the Gitpod Cloud IDE.